 Well Care Visits are Time Well Spent

-As the Kid Experts, we are interested in all aspects of health, growth, and development that affect a child’s overall well-being.
-For that reason, we feel very strongly that it is important to see children on a regular basis for Well Care Visits.
-We follow the American Academy of Pediatrics‘ recommended guidelines for ages and timing of Well Care Visits.
-We recommend children be seen for their Well Care Visits at the following ages: 1 week, 1 month, 2 months, 4 months, 6 months, 9 months, 12 months, 15 months, 18 months, 24 months, 30 months, 3 years, and yearly thereafter.
+As the Kid Experts, our pediatricians and physician assistants are interested in all aspects of health, growth, and development that affect a child’s overall well-being.
+For that reason, they feel very strongly that it is important to see children on a regular basis for Well Care Visits.
+They follow the American Academy of Pediatrics‘ recommended guidelines for ages and timing of Well Care Visits.
+They recommend children be seen for their Well Care Visits at the following ages: 1 week, 1 month, 2 months, 4 months, 6 months, 9 months, 12 months, 15 months, 18 months, 24 months, 30 months, 3 years, and yearly thereafter.

 Well Care Visits allow us to partner with you and your child to know their health history and guide you through their developmental changes.
 Give our team a call at (970) 482-2515 to schedule your child’s well care visit.

 At your child’s Well Care Visits, we examine all aspects of their development including: